-In terms of social and cultural orientation, the International Office also handles dormitory room assignment, facilitates visa arrangements and university enrollment, and familiarizes new students with banking procedures, the German health insurance program, employment possibilities, and other aspects of daily life.
+In terms of social and cultural orientation, the International Office also handles dormitory room assignment, facilitates visa arrangements and university enrollment, and familiarizes new students with banking procedures, the health insurance program, employment possibilities, and other aspects of daily life.

 The International Office will provide you with a free regional public transportation pass that is valid for the entire duration of your studies in Bonn.
-It is valid throughout the state of North-Rhine-Westphalia.
+It is valid as far as Cologne.
 In addition to the abundant opportunities open to students who use the transportation pass to explore Bonn and Cologne on their own, the International Office provides an extensive program of activities each semester.
 Activities include: free tickets to concert and plays, excursions to museums and other sites in Bonn and elsewhere, video evenings in the basement clubroom at the International Office, and parties for foreign students to which German students are also invited.

-University of Bonn International Office website: www.studyabroad.uni-bonn.de
+University of Bonn International Office www.studyabroad.uni-bonn.de